JSchatzman/data_structures/README.md

 - **size()** - returns the count of items in the queue (returns 0 if the queue is empty)

-##Heap
+##Binary Heap - Minimum
 - **Module:** heap.py
 - **Tests:** test_heap.py
 - **Resources Used** https://interactivepython.org/runestone/static/pythonds/Trees/BinaryHeapImplementation.html

-Our queue implementation supports the following methods:
+Our binary heap implementation supports the following methods:

 - **push()** - puts a new value into the heap, maintaining the heap property.
 - **pop()** - removes the “top” value in the heap, maintaining the heap property.